suncoast-devs/handbook/meta/legacy/career/modules/job-search/lessons/freelance/lecture/freelance.md

+---
-# Freelancing Resources & Pro Tips to Get Hired
+title: Freelancing Resources & Pro Tips to Get Hired
+---

 ## What is freelance?